U bent hier

 Federal Treasurer unveiled Australia's largest budget black hole since World War II, with the deficit reaching almost $86 billion in 2019-2020 due to the effects of the coronavirus pandemic (this compared to a $5 billion budget surplus that was forecasted last December last year).
 The deficit is projected to grow even further this financial year, with the Government forecasting a blowout of more than $184 billion in 2020-2021.
 The Government expects net debt reached $488 billion at the end of June, but this has been estimated to grow beyond $677 billion (equivalent to almost 36% of gross domestic product) this financial year.
 Gross debt was $684 billion at the end of 2019-2020 and is tipped to be almost $852 billion in 2020-2021.
 Income from tax fell $31.7 billion in 2019-2020 and the Government expects a $63.9 billion decline this financial year, outlining a very challenging fiscal position despite Australia is still in a stronger and more resilient position than most of other countries.

-The official unemployment rate is at 7.4%, but that fails to account for people attached to jobs thanks to the Government's JobKeeper wage subsidy, or people who have left the workforce.
+The official unemployment rate is at 6.8%, but that fails to account for people attached to jobs thanks to the Government's JobKeeper wage subsidy, or people who have left the workforce.
 Without the Government's economic support, unemployment would have been five percentage points higher.
-Treasury is predicting the unemployment rate will be above 9% by the end of this year.

 Despite the federal government allocating a huge amount of money to assist companies and employees, there will be repercussions on the domestic market, international trade and exports (mostly raw materials and natural resources to Asian countries).
-Growing concerns are related to China stopping imports of beef and threatening to reduce coal and iron ore imports from Australia, and advising Chinese people not to travel to Australia or to study at Australian universities.
+Growing concerns are related to China stopping import of beef and threatening to reduce coal and iron ore, wine and dairy products imports from Australia, and advising Chinese people not to travel to Australia or to study at Australian universities.